iconify/documentation/documents/pages/icon-finder/packages/core/registry.md

 If you want to set some data shared among instances, first check if it is available using `[func]getCustom()`, then, if data is not available, set it using `[func]setCustom()`.

 Custom data is used by UI to set phrases, to set current component instance for render callback.
-See `[file]src/wrapper.ts` in components package for example and various components for usage.
+See `[file]src/icon-finder/wrapper.ts` in [Icon Finder Svelte components](../base-svelte/index.md) for example and various components for usage.